Impact of Foregrounds on HI Intensity Mapping Cross-Correlations with Optical Surveys: HI Optical Cosmology with Foregrounds

 In recent work, \citet{Blake:2019ddd} has developed a framework which models observational effects on 3D power spectra for \hiindex-optical cross-correlations.
 This framework can be extended to include the effects of foreground removal and photometric redshift uncertainty.
 By doing this one could analytically model the foreground removal effects, as well as the photometric redshift effects, as a loss of small and large $k_\parallel$ modes respectively, and attempt quantitative corrections accordingly.
 In this work we aim to use our simulations to investigate what corrections can be made to the data to extract the most information from these cosmological measurements.

 To begin exploring how \hi foregrounds can impact cross-correlations with optical surveys we first perform a best-case scenario test and cross-correlate with an optical survey which we assume has very well constrained redshifts; Figure \ref{Cl_cross-zbinned} shows the result of this cross-correlation.
-Here we bin the optical galaxies from the GAEA simulation by their true redshift so we have a sample of optical galaxies at $z=0.25$ to cross-correlate with an \hi intensity map at the same redshift.
+Here we bin the optical galaxies from the GAEA simulation by their true redshift with constant bin width of $\Delta z = 0.02$.
+This is exactly matched to the frequency bins used for the 21cm intensity maps using $\nu = \nu_{21}/(1+z)$), so we have a sample of optical galaxies at $z=0.25$ to cross-correlate with an \hi intensity map at the same redshift.
 This shows that foregrounds should have little impact on optical spectroscopic cross-correlations.
 The bottom panel shows a small bias which in principle could be corrected for by constructing a foreground cleaning transfer function \citep{Switzer:2015ria}, but it is encouraging that our initial efforts have already reconstructed the cross-power to within 8.5\% at scales below those unaffected by the beam ($\ell<\ell_\text{beam}$).
 It is only at higher $\ell$, way below the resolution of the beam ($\ell_\text{beam})$, that we start to have large errors on $C_\ell$.
 This is unsurprising since this is going beyond the scales of the radio instrument's resolution.
 We experimented with smoothing the optical field to replicate the \hi intensity map resolution but find no mitigation of the noise we see at $\ell>250$.